pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/RNA and Proteins-based methods/Single-Cell-Transcript-Profiling-and-Diagonal-Multiplexing.md

 Most importantly, the method bypasses cDNA pre-amplification, reducing bias and preserving the original transcript ratios.

----

 **Key Feature: Diagonal Multiplexing**

-The study introduces a clever amplitude-based multiplexing strategy called diagonal multiplexing.
+The study introduces a clever amplitude-based multiplexing strategy called **diagonal multiplexing**.
 This method involves:

 1. **ddPCR Assays:**
     - Two identical assays were designed for each target, differing only in the fluorescent labels on the probes: